Lighthouse Friends Home Page

 Salter braved the elements during the hurricane and ventured out on the platform that encircled the tower in attempt to secure the boat, which had torn loose from the davits.
 Unbeknownst to Salter, a giant wave had crashed against the tower and forced open a trapdoor on the platform.
 As he approached the boat in the dark, he plunged through the trapdoor and into the frigid, turbulent waters below.
 Luckily, another big wave swept him against the ladder, enabling him to slowly climb to safety.
 When the hurricane had passed, Salter discovered that the boat, the fog-bell mechanism, and the outhouse—which he called “our favorite outdoor reading room”—had all been washed away.
 Pete was also apparently a casualty of the storm, as he was never seen again.

-When Duxbury Light was automated in 1964, a modern optic replaced the historic Fresnel lens.
+On March 23, 1964, Duxbury Pier Lighthouse became unattended and was subsequently operated under remote control.
+With the automation, a modern optic replaced the historic Fresnel lens.
 The unmanned light station fell victim to vandalism, and birds began to nest in its interior.
-By 1983 the Coast Guard planned to replace the lighthouse with a fiberglass tower, similar to the one that had been installed at Deer Island Lighthouse in Boston Harbor.
+By 1983, the Coast Guard planned to replace the lighthouse with a fiberglass tower, similar to the one that had been installed at Deer Island Lighthouse in Boston Harbor.
 Repairs to Bug Light were estimated at $250,000-$400,000, while a fiberglass tower would cost only $63,000.

 Alarmed at the prospect of losing their beloved icon, local citizens formed Project Bug Light and convinced the Coast Guard to give them a five-year lease on the tower.
 The group rebuilt the catwalk and repaired the roof in 1984-1985, but shortly thereafter the tower was again vandalized.
 A few years later, Project Bug Light had practically dissolved, the five-year lease had expired, and the Coast Guard began to reconsider the fiberglass pole, or at a minimum, removal of the lantern.